Finland says asylum seekers should work for free

 It will also regularly reassess conditions in the asylum seekers' home countries twice a year, and if necessary, cancel residence permits accordingly.

-After its latest reassessment on Afghanistan, it said it would no longer grant subsidiary protection, claimed by people who say they face death or torture, to asylum seekers from South and East Afghanistan.
+After its latest reassessment on Afganistan, it said it would no longer grant subsidiary protection, claimed by people who say they face death or torture, to asylum seekers from South and East Afghanistan.

 "The new set of measures will tighten our practices and erase possible attractiveness factors," Prime Minister Juha Sipila told reporters.